NFL Free Agency Rumors: Raiders’ LB Malcolm Smith Set To Sign With 49ers

 NFL free agency rumors are in full swing just hours before the time when contracts can be officially offered by NFL teams.
 Oakland Raiders linebacker Malcolm Smith is a prominent name in the rumor mill today, as he has reportedly agreed to sign with the San Francisco 49ers, as indicated by Fansided.
 According to Matt Barrows of the Sacramento Bee, the former Super Bowl MVP will be reunited with one of his coaches from his days with the Seattle Seahawks, defensive coordinator Robert Saleh.

-Saleh’s familiarity with Malcolm Smith, and in turn, Smith’s knowledge of Saleh’s defensive schemes are thought to be the driving force behind the 49ers’ interest in signing Smith.
+Saleh’s familiarity with Malcolm Smith, and in turn, Smith’s knowledge of Saleh’s defensive schemes, are thought to be the driving force behind the 49ers’ interest in signing Smith.
 Smith is a very athletic linebacker, but his career has mostly been underwhelming to this point.
 Originally a seventh-round draft choice out of USC, Smith defied the odds early on in his NFL career and carved out a niche for himself with the team who drafted him, the Seattle Seahawks.
 Smith’s play was spotty in Seattle, but he had a big day in Super Bowl XLVIII against the Denver Broncos, taking home MVP honors.

 This would not be the first time Smith has followed one of his coaches to a new team.
 When Smith signed with the Raiders, he was going to the team along with former coach Ken Norton, Jr. Norton was hired by Oakland to be their defensive coordinator, and Malcolm Smith decided to sign with the Silver and Black as a result (per SB Nation).
 Smith showed progress under Norton’s watch these past two seasons, and now, the San Francisco 49ers are hoping to do the same as they pair Smith with another of his former tutors, Robert Saleh.